childoftherion/OFAP/considerations/measure-3-funding-mechanism.md

 ## Summary

 This measure establishes the Oregon Food Security Fund as a dedicated funding source for the Oregon Food Assistance Program.
-The fund receives revenue from multiple sources including state budget allocations, efficiency savings, and optional revenue enhancements.
+The fund receives revenue only from state sources including state budget allocations, efficiency savings, and optional revenue enhancements.
+Federal SNAP benefits are distributed directly to recipients through federal programs and are NOT deposited into this fund.
 An independent oversight board ensures fiscal responsibility and program effectiveness.

 ## Full Text (Proposed)